george24601/notes/pm/misc.md

 We change by parcticing a different behavior, that, over time, leads us to think about things differently

 We are what we repeatedly do. excellence, then, is not an act, but a habit

-One quick test is to see whether they pay money for solving the problem currently: if people are spending hundreds of thousands of dollars on inefficient, semi-manual ways to do something that you could do with Hello World and a random number generator, you may be on to something.
-(For example, if you knew nothing about the educational market, you can infer that there are at least several hundred thousand dollars sold of reading vocabulary bingo cards every year, just by seeing those cards stocked in educational stores across the country and doing some quick retail math.
-So clearly people are spending money on reading vocabulary bingo.
-It isn’t that much a reach to assume they might pay money for software.)

 This should go without saying, but talk to your customers prior to building anything.
 People love talking about their problems to anyone who will listen to them.
 Often they won’t have the first clue about what a solution looks like, but at the very least repeated similar emotional reactions from many people in a market should tell you that the problem is there and real.
 After that, it is “just” a matter of marketing.